-In most cases this injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
-Road traffic accidents are a major cause of traumatic injury and represent more than half of all cases handled by personal injury solicitors.
-If you have been injured in a car accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our offices or use the solicitor�s helpline.
-Our car accident compensation claim solicitors offer free advice without further obligation.
-If we deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.
+If you have been injured in an accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our lawyers offices or use the solicitor's helpline.
+Our head injury solicitors offer advice at no cost without further obligation.
+If our head injury solicitors deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.

 A head injury involves trauma to the skull, brain or scalp.
 It can involve a small bump to the head or serious head and brain injury.
 Head injuries are open (penetrating) or closed head injuries.
 Closed head injuries involve no bleeding or cut but there are internal injuries.
 An open or penetrating injury involves bleeding and or a foreign object within the brain or skull, such as a bullet injury or puncturing injury to the brain.
 Motor vehicle accidents can involve open or closed head injuries.